genestack/user-docs/docs-rework/odm-api/contribute/transformations/about-processors-controller.md

 ---
-sources:
-  - path: docs/user-guide/doc-odm-user-guide/about-sc-hdf5-transformations.md
-    lines: [64, 72]
-  - path: docs/user-guide/doc-odm-user-guide/attachment-transformation.md
-    lines: [1, 13]
 diataxis: explanation
 tab: odm-api
-task: task-091
-tickets:
-  - ODM-13233
-  - ODM-13292
-  - ODM-13324
 ---

 # About the Processors Controller

-A transformation takes an attached input file and turns its contents into ODM objects.
-Some transformations produce indexable metadata — for example, ODM cannot index a CSV file directly as a source of metadata, but the `metadata-basic` transformation converts it into TSV-based metadata objects that ODM can index.
-Others turn raw data into structured ODM objects — for example, the `hdf5-cells` transformation converts single-cell HDF5 (H5AD/H5) files into ODM Cell Groups and Expression Groups.
-Either way, a transformation bridges the gap between the file you have and the ODM objects you need.
+The Processors Controller is the ODM API for running file transformations: it lets you discover what transformation images are available, configure how they process your data, and execute and monitor transformation jobs.
+Its purpose is to remove preprocessing as a barrier to ingestion - you attach the file you have and ODM transforms it into queryable objects.
+Transformations cover both metadata and data: `metadata-basic` converts a CSV into indexable sample objects, while `hdf5-cells` extracts cell-type annotations, dimensional-reduction results, and processed expression values from an H5AD or H5 file into ODM Cell Groups and Expression Groups.

-Transformations are managed through the ODM Processors Controller API, which is built on three related components: configurations, images, and jobs.
+Transformations are managed through the ODM Processors Controller API, which is built on three related components: images, configurations, and jobs.

 These three map onto a simple idea: an image is *what processing to do*, a configuration is *how to tune it*, and a job is *doing it once, against specific files*.
 The same image and configuration can drive many independent jobs.

-## Transformation configurations

-Transformation configurations are JSON documents (a structured, text-based settings format) that define how an input file should be processed — including the input format, metadata extraction rules, and curation logic.
-Configurations are stored centrally and identified by an integer ID.
-The same configuration can be reused across multiple input files that share the same structure, and configurations can be created, retrieved, and updated independently of any particular run.
-Configurations are versioned: updating a configuration does not overwrite it but archives the current state as a previous version and increments the active version.
-Earlier versions remain retrievable, so a job can always be audited or re-run with the exact parameters it used.

 ## Transformation images

 Transformation images are versioned container images (self-contained, ready-to-run packages of the processing software) that run the processing logic.
+The transformation itself is defined in the image.
 Available image versions can be queried through the API.
-Each image handles a specific input/output format pair: for example, `metadata-basic` converts CSV files to TSV-based metadata objects (samples, libraries, preparations, cell metadata, expression, or variants); `hdf5-cells` converts H5AD or H5 single-cell files into ODM Cell Groups, Expression Groups, and associated metadata.
+Each image handles a specific input/output format pair: for example, `metadata-basic` converts CSV files to TSV-based Sample metadata objects; `hdf5-cells` converts H5AD or H5 single-cell files into ODM Cell Groups, Expression Groups, and associated metadata.
 When starting a job you can specify either `latest` or a specific release tag.
+You cannot change what an image does (its processing logic is fixed in code), but you can adjust its behaviour, within the scope the image supports, through a configuration.

+## Transformation configurations

+Transformation configurations are optional: a configuration is a reusable handle for tuning how an image processes your input, within the scope the image's code already allows.
+Configurations are JSON documents (a structured, text-based settings format) that define how an input file should be processed, including the input format, metadata extraction rules, and curation logic.
+Configurations are stored centrally and identified by an integer ID.
+The same configuration can be reused across multiple input files that share the same structure, and configurations can be created, retrieved, updated, and archived independently of any particular run.
+Configurations are versioned: updating a configuration does not overwrite it but saves the current state as a previous version and increments the active version.
+Earlier versions remain retrievable, so a job can always be audited or re-run with the exact parameters it used.
+Configurations are never deleted; instead they can be archived, which hides a configuration from the default listing and blocks further updates while keeping it retrievable and usable in jobs.

 ## Transformation jobs

 Transformation jobs are the execution records.
 A job combines an image and one or more input file accessions and a configuration, then runs the transformation and produces output plus a processing log.
-Jobs are independent — the same input file can be submitted again with a different configuration or image without affecting previous runs.
+Jobs are independent: the same input file can be submitted again with a different configuration or image without affecting previous runs.

 Job operations respect ODM's existing permissions: you can only act on a job if you have access to the studies its input attachments belong to, and creating or managing jobs requires the appropriate curation permissions.
-See the [API reference](api-reference.md) for the exact rules.

 A job is not where your results are stored.
 As it runs, the transformation writes its output into ODM as ordinary objects, so once the job finishes those results are part of your ODM data like anything else.

-When a job finishes it stops running, and the resources that were processing it are released — nothing keeps running in the background.
-What stays behind is the job's record: its final status and full logs.
-These are kept indefinitely, with no expiry, and are never deleted.
-You retrieve them through the same API endpoints whether the job is still running or finished long ago, so from your side nothing about fetching a job's status or logs changes once it is done.
+When a job finishes, the transformation is complete and its processing container is released.
+A finished job does not mean ODM is idle, though: once the import completes, ODM begins indexing the imported data, and for large single-cell files this can take considerable time and load ODM heavily.
+The data may not be available through the API until indexing finishes, so avoid queuing many large jobs back-to-back on the assumption that a completed job has freed the system.
+The job's record, including its final status and full logs, is retained in line with ODM's standard log retention policy and stays retrievable through the same API endpoints, whether the job is still running or long finished.

 You can cancel a job while it is still running; it is then recorded in the terminal `CANCELLED` state, distinct from a failure.
 Its final status and logs remain available like any other job's.